Wednesday, 22 July 2009

 The notion fostered by far too many right-wing history books is that Benito Mussolini came to power in Italy at the end of 1922 by carrying out a heroic march on Rome.
 The truth revealed by Sassoon is a little less glamorous.

-Benito Mussolini and his fascists did not crush all before him rather he was invited by the aristocracy and sections of big business to form a coalition government.
-Once fully in power, the fascists carried out a murderous crackdown against its opponents in the working class.
+Benito Mussolini and his fascists did not crush all before them; instead, they were invited by the aristocracy and sections of big business to form a coalition government.
+Once entirely in power, the fascists carried out a murderous crackdown against their opponents in the working class.

-The Italian bourgeoisie had always fancied itself as high power, but economically this was not the case.
-The crisis of capitalist rule that brought the Italian fascists into government was the product was Italy's entry, in 1915, into the First World War on the side of Britain and France.
+The Italian bourgeoisie had always fancied itself as high power, but economically, this was not the case.
+The crisis of capitalist rule that brought the Italian fascists into power was a product of Italy's entry into the First World War in 1915, on the side of Britain and France.

 The pressure of the war merely escalated Italy’s economic and political crisis.
-This led to the famous post-war "Red Years" of 1919 to 1920.
+This led to the famous post-war "Red Years" of 1919-1920.
 During these years, a revolutionary overthrow of capitalism was clearly on the cards.
-Sassoon’s account is very puzzlingly light in these years.
+Sassoon’s account is remarkably sparse in these years.
 Why?

-There are two major weaknesses of the book the first being Sassoon’s complacent attitude towards the Italian Communist party’s role in the rise of fascism.
-Despite its being only two years old when Mussolini was given power it played a crucial role in allowing the fascists to consolidate its rule again as Trotsky said “One must admit, however, that the German Communist Party has also learned little from the Italian experience.
-The Italian Communist Party came into being almost simultaneously with fascism.
+There are two major weaknesses of the book, the first being Sassoon’s complacent attitude towards the Italian Communist Party’s role in the rise of fascism.
+Despite its being only two years old when Mussolini was given power, it played a crucial role in allowing the fascists to consolidate their rule again, as Trotsky said, “One must admit, however, that the German Communist Party has also learned little from the Italian experience.
+The Italian Communist Party emerged almost simultaneously with the rise of fascism.
 But the same conditions of the revolutionary ebb tide, which carried the fascists to power, served to deter the development of the Communist Party.
 It did not give itself an accounting as to the full sweep of the fascist danger; it lulled itself with revolutionary illusions; it was irreconcilably antagonistic to the policy of the united front; in short, it was stricken with all the infantile diseases.
 [6]

 The second major political weakness of the book is its glaring underestimation of the revolutionary nature of the working class.
-The Italian bourgeoisie saw very clearly the dangers of a socialist revolution and turned to fascism to solve its predicament.
-In doing it had the collaboration of both social democracy and Stalinism.
+The Italian bourgeoisie saw the dangers of a socialist revolution and turned to fascism to address its predicament.
+In doing so, it involved collaboration between social democracy and Stalinism.

-Despite these weaknesses, I would recommend this book to anyone who is beginning a study of this important international event.
-I would also urge students and anyone interested in history to fascism to consult Leon Trotsky’s writing on the rise of fascism in Germany and Italy.
+Despite these weaknesses, I recommend this book to anyone who is beginning a study of this important international event.
+I would also urge students and anyone interested in history to consult Leon Trotsky’s writings on the rise of fascism in Germany and Italy.

 [1] R. J. B. Bosworth -Benito Mussolini: Bad Guy on the International Block- Contemporary European History, Vol. 18, No. 1 (Feb.
 2009), pp. 123-134